1cetoprosto/cyber-cafe/README.md

-# cyber-coffe
+# donate-cafe
-iOS приложение для учета в Cyber-Coffe
+iOS application for accounting in a Donate Cafe